tunnckoCore/arr-filter-function/README.md

 //=> [fn2, fn1]
 ```

-Or you can given `iterator` function which will be called on each element of array.
+Or you can give `iterator` function which will be called on each element of array.

 ```js
 var arrFilterFunction = require('arr-filter-function')